 2 .

-1. Planet in a plastic bag ____________________ 5
+1. Planet in plastic packaging____________________ 5

-2. Environmental problems associated with plastic bottles and packaging____________________________________________ 6
+2. Environmental problems associated with plastic bottles and packaging___________________________________________ 6

-3. Analysis of the sociological survey ___________________ 6 - 7
+3. Analysis of a sociological survey___________________6 – 7

-4. Observation results __________________________ 7 – 8
+4. Observation results__________________________ 7 – 8

-5. They don’t eat twice from such plates ___________________ 8
+5. You don’t eat twice from plates like this___________________ 8

 7. Dangerous plastic.
-What are these numbers? _________________ 10 - 11
+What are these numbers?_________________ 10 – 11

-9. Figures and facts __________________________________ 13
+9. Figures and facts__________________________________________ 13

 14 -18